Skip to main content

 Workflows overview

-Automate your data management processes using Workflows.
+Automate your data management processes with Workflows.

-Updated over a week ago
+Updated over 3 months ago

 Workflows are recipe-driven automations that move data between GoFormz and third-party business systems in real time.